A deep backward regression-based scheme for high-dimensional nonlinear partial differential equations: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a new deep probabilistic numerical algorithm which is called deep backward regression-based method for high-dimensional quasi-linear PDEs based on the probabilistic representation of the solution of the PDEs.
-The computation of our loss functions essentially involves performing a local Monte Carlo simulation at each time step, using the average value to replace the individual sample value for calculating the labels.
-Its advantage is that we do not need to fit the Brownian motion (Since the noise is not fittable, this wastes the capacity of the algorithm.) and we merely need to fit the average dynamics of the system.
-Thus, our DBR method has a higher learning efficiency.
-Then we have rigorously proven that the error estimates of the proposed DBR method.
-Moreover, we have established the half-order convergence of our deep numerical scheme by rigorous analysis.
-Furthermore, it is interesting and challenging that one develops an optimization of sampling strategy to reduce the computational cost of conditional expectations or an lightweight the neural network architecture to reduce computational cost of the models to improve the the numeral method of PDEs. \\ \\ \\ \textbf{ Declarations}\\ \\ \textbf{Conflict of interest}\\ The authors declare that they have no conflict of interest. \\ \\ \textbf{Data Availability}\\ Data sharing is not applicable to this article as no datasets are generated or analyzed in this study. \\ \\ \textbf{ Authors' contributions }\\ The authors contributed equally to this article.
+In this paper, we proposed a deep backward regression-based method for solving high-dimensional quasilinear parabolic PDEs through their FBSDE representations.
+The main idea is to replace pathwise Euler residuals by conditional-expectation-based training targets.
+These targets are approximated through local multi-path Monte Carlo averaging, which reduces the influence of Brownian pathwise noise and yields a smoother regression problem for the neural networks.

+Under the population-loss convention and exact minimization setting, we established error estimates for the proposed DBR method.
+Under suitable approximation and integrability assumptions, we further proved a half-order convergence result.
+We also extended the method to variational inequalities and derived a corresponding error estimate for the reflected case.

+Several directions remain open.
+First, more efficient sampling strategies for approximating the conditional expectations could reduce the computational cost of the method.
+Second, lighter neural-network architectures may improve scalability in very high dimensions.
+Finally, it would be valuable to incorporate finite-sample generalization errors and optimization errors into the theoretical analysis, thereby bridging the gap between the idealized population-loss theory and practical SGD training. \\ \\ \\ \textbf{ Declarations}\\ \\ \textbf{Conflict of interest}\\ The authors declare that they have no conflict of interest. \\ \\ \textbf{Data Availability}\\ All data used in the numerical experiments (Examples 1-2) are generated procedurally within the code using the parameters defined in the paper. \\ \\ \textbf{ Authors' contributions }\\ The authors contributed equally to this article.
 The authors read and approved the final manuscript. \\ \\ \textbf{Funding}\\ This work was supported by the National Key R\&D Program of China (No.2023YFA1008701), the Key Project of the National Natural Science Foundation of China (No.12431017), the National Natural Science of China (No.12501664), the National Natural Science of Yangzhou, China (No.YZ2025145) and the Golden Phoenix of the Green City-Yang Zhou (No.137013391).